 Note that the bold series in both family are same as the medium series of gothic family.
-This is a convention in pLATEX.
-This is trace that there were only 2 fonts (these are Ryumin-Light and GothicBBB-Medium) in early years of DTP.
 There is no italic nor slanted shape for these mc and gt.

 • Japanese characters in math mode are typeset by the font family mc.